Driven by the wind

 In Arnhem Land, the Maccassins first came to trade around 500 years ago.
 Their perahus crafts had sails too.
-The Maccassins showed the northern Aboriginal communities how to make dugout canoes with sails.
-The Arnhem Land communities still make these watercraft to this day.
+The Maccassins showed the northern Aboriginal communities how to make dugout canoes with sails; a watercraft that Arnhem Land communities still make to this day.

 Sailing and Australia

 The first colonial sailing in small craft took place soon after the First Fleet arrived in 1788, out on Sydney Harbour and up the Parramatta River in cutters and long boats.

 Soon after, another celebrated sailing adventure happened: The Tom Thumb headed south for a short exploratory trip with George Bass and Matthew Flinders, but the pair misread the conditions and ended up well past their objective.
 Not a good start.
 The pair returned to the colony and ever since, many more of us have done something unplanned, heading off from the shore, out on our own early sailing journeys.
 After all, experience helps the sailor read and master the wind.

 Australians have set speed records, long distance endurance marks, pioneered technology, created beautiful boats, designed and made hi-tech yachts, won Olympic gold and world championships